 *Not including Scott Kuggeleijn after his call-up as harm cowl for Chennai Super Kings

-Game 5 (March 26 in Delhi): Chennai Super Kings (150-four) beat Delhi Capitals (147-6) using six wickets: Boult, Munro, and Santner did now not play.
+Game 5 (March 26 in Delhi): Chennai Super Kings (150-four) beat Delhi Capitals (147-6) using six wickets.
+Boult, Munro, and Santner did not play now.

-Game 6 (March 27 in Kolkata): Kolkata Knight Riders (218-four) beat Kings XI Punjab (190-four) via 28 runs: Ferguson went for 1-forty two (four overs).
+Game 6 (March 27 in Kolkata): Kolkata Knight Riders (218-four) beat Kings XI Punjab (190-four) via 28 runs.
+Ferguson went for 1-forty two (four overs).